Your child's visit: A parents' guide to surgery

 The most important thing to a child's health is family.
 So we make sure parents and family are involved in every step of their child's treatment.
 Every child has a private room with a cot so a parent can stay with them overnight.
 We also have sleeping rooms for parents of critically ill children.

-Outside the hospital, Hospital Hospitality House and Ronald McDonald House offer a place to stay for families of critically ill children.
-To stay at either House, you'll need a hospital referral.
+Outside the hospital, the Ronald McDonald House offers a place to stay for families of critically ill children.
+To stay you'll need a hospital referral.
 You can call Social Services at 859-323-5501 or Pastoral Care at 859-323-5301 for more information.

 Ronald McDonald House